-If you’ve studied the Getting Things Done methodology or used Nozbe for any length of time, you’ve come across the idea of conducting a weekly review.
+If you’ve studied the Getting Things Done methodology or if you’ve studied productivity for any length of time, you’ve come across the idea of conducting a weekly review.
 A weekly review is a chance to clear your head and prioritize the upcoming week.
 This post will help you use regular reviews (weekly & monthly) to keep moving forward with your goals.

-You have your goals, routines, and daily task management system down.
+You have your goals, routines, and daily task management system down to a science.
 You are a well-oiled productivity machine.
-But what’s next?

-Have you gone back and reflected on how far you have come in relation to your goals instead of just checking things off your list?
+Have you gone back and reflected on how far you have come in relation to your goals instead of simply checking things off your list?

 My weekly review is modeled on the same format as my daily review.
 I take the same principles and apply it to the week.